 New gadgets grant more opportunities to take down enemies in unique and interesting ways, such as the iconic showdown with Mr. Freeze, in which Batman has to sneak around laying traps that can disarm an increasingly aware Mr. Freeze.
 While some may prefer the more recent Arkham Knight, we’d argue Arkham City offers an equally enjoyable open-world action game experience without any of the repetitive vehicle combat of its successor.

 Marvel’s Spider-Man (PS4)

-Insomniac Games really struck a homerun with bringing the web-slinger onto the PS4.
+Insomniac Games really struck a home run by bringing the web-slinger onto the PS4.
 Marvel’s Spider-Man captures what it’s like to watch a Marvel movie, with the added benefit of putting you in control of the hero.
-Whether you’re watching a cut scene, chasing down a stolen truck, or just aimlessly swinging around Manhattan, the game always feels cinematic and engrossing.
+Whether you’re watching a cut scene, chasing down a stolen truck, or just aimlessly swinging around Manhattan, the game always feels cinematic and interesting.

 Lego Marvel Superheroes 2 (PC, Xbox One, PS4, Switch)